mandarangchekar/Weather-live/README.md

 # Weather-live
-Gives you live weather update
+Gives you live weather update but it uses a local host server.